egulay/helpdesk/README.md

 docker pull mysql:8.0
 ```
 ---
-> **_NOTE:_** Protobuf compiler is required to built Java classes from .proto files located in proto directory.
-The definition of the protoc path is located in pom.xml's plugins section named protocExecutable like below
+> **_NOTE:_** The Protobuf compiler is required to build Java classes from the ".proto" files in the
+proto directory.
+The path to protoc is set in the pom.xml plugin configuration (see protocExecutable), for example:
 ```xml
 <!-- Protobuf codegen (kept your protoc path) -->
 <plugin>